 “Mainly though, it’s terrifying, because it’s a fledgling business and I’ve left behind the security of a steady income.
 I love all the logistics and the planning though – that’s my favourite part.
 All the linking one amazing trail into another and then another.
 I guess seeing other people having a great time riding in places that you’ve recommended keeps it all very fresh for me.
 It helps to make up for all the stress of running your own business.”

 So what does the future hold for Andy and Go-Where?
-“Ideally within five years we'd have lots of happy clients from all over the world!”
+“Ideally within five years we’d have lots of happy clients from all over the world!”
 Andy says.
-“We'll have built lots of sustainable partnerships with businesses in
+“We’ll have built lots of sustainable partnerships with businesses in Scotland, the UK and internationally.
+We want to show people not just the great riding on offer but also offer them the very best of Scottish hospitality and culture at the same time.
+I think we’re headed in the right direction.”

 We arrive at our riding spot and slowly crunch our way through the gravel carpark.
 Andy is one of the good guys; he’s passionate about riding and knows what goes into making a fantastic weekend’s riding.
 Go-Where may be a small company but its chocked full of good ideas and with someone as committed and in love with riding as Andy at the helm, we’d back it to go all the way.